bribes/Name-History-Checker/README.md

 # Name History Checker

 This is a simple Name History Checker, made with pure CSS, JS, and HTML.
 Feel free to use this for your website, no credit needed!
 (A Star would be greatly appreciated though.)
-P.S.
-This uses a unofficial NameMC API made by me.

 https://withdrew.github.io/Name-History-Checker